Brandon Stephens: 2021 season

 On July 21, 2021, the Baltimore Ravens signed Stephens to a four-year, $4.78 million contract that includes a signing bonus of $840,620.

 Throughout training camp, Stephens transitioned to safety and competed for a role as a backup against Jordan Richards, Anthony Levine, and Geno Stone.
 Defensive coordinator Don Martindale wanted to potentially use Stephens as a hybrid defensive back and had him play safety, nickel, and outside corner in camp.
 Head coach John Harbaugh named Stephens the primary backup safety, placing him third on the depth chart behind established starters DeShon Elliott and Chuck Clark.

-On September 13, 2021, Stephens made his professional regular season debut in the Ravens' 27–33 opening season loss at the Las Vegas Raiders and made two solo tackles.
+On September 13, 2021, Stephens made his professional regular season debut in the Ravens' 33–27 season-opening loss at the Las Vegas Raiders and made two solo tackles.
 On October 3, 2021, he earned his first career start in place of starting free safety DeShon Elliott, who was sidelined due to a quadriceps injury.
 Stephens recorded three combined tackles (one solo) in a 23–7 victory at the Denver Broncos.
 The following week, Stephens collected a season-high 11 combined tackles (six solo) in a 31–25 win against the Indianapolis Colts in Week 4.
 On November 8, 2021, the Baltimore Ravens officially placed DeShon Elliott on injured reserve for the remainder of the season due to a biceps/pectoral injury and subsequently named Stephens as the starting free safety.
 He finished his rookie season in 2021 with a total of 74 combined tackles (39 solo) and four pass deflections in 17 games and 11 starts.

 2022 season

 On January 22, 2022, the Baltimore Ravens parted ways with defensive coordinator Don Martindale and hired Michigan defensive coordinator Mike Macdonald as his successor.
 Macdonald elected to move Stephens from safety back to cornerback after safety Kyle Hamilton was drafted.
 In training camp, he competed to be the primary backup cornerback against Kyle Fuller, Jalyn Armour-Davis, and Damarion Williams.
 Head coach John Harbaugh named Stephens the fourth cornerback on the depth chart to begin the 2022 NFL season, behind Marlon Humphrey, Marcus Peters, and Kyle Fuller.

 Prior to Week 4, Stephens was promoted to the third cornerback after Kyle Fuller and Jalyn Armour-Davis were both placed on injured reserve.
-On October 2, 2022, Stephens started at nickelback for the first time in his career and recorded four solo tackles in a 20–23 loss to the Buffalo Bills.
+On October 2, 2022, Stephens started at nickelback for the first time in his career and recorded four solo tackles in a 23–20 loss to the Buffalo Bills.
 In Week 16, Stephens started at cornerback after Marcus Peters suffered a calf injury and made five combined tackles (three solo) and earned his first career sack on Desmond Ridder with teammate Patrick Queen in a 17–9 win over the Atlanta Falcons.
-On January 8, 2022, Stephens was hospitalized in Cincinnati due to an acute illness and was subsequently absent for a 16–27 loss at the Cincinnati Bengals.
+On January 8, 2022, Stephens was hospitalized in Cincinnati due to an acute illness and was subsequently absent for a 27–16 loss at the Cincinnati Bengals.
 He finished the season with 37 combined tackles (31 solo), seven pass deflections, and a half a sack in 15 games and four starts.